-To use Knee in the compatibility mode, follow the steps below and refer to the next chapter for more information.
+To match Knee with cameras without PowerCurves Knee, you can switch the Knee function to compatibility mode.
+Follow the steps below and refer to the next chapter for more information about compatibility mode:

 Press the KNEE button and press the NEXT button until the KNEE MODE item is shown.
-Use this item to select Compat.
+Use this item to select PwrCurves or Compat.

-In the camera menu, enter Service user level and navigate to the CREATIVE CONTROL > LEVELS > KNEE > ADVANCED > KNEE MODE and select Compat.
+In the camera menu, enter Service user level and navigate to the CREATIVE CONTROL > LEVELS > KNEE > ADVANCED > KNEE MODE and select PwrCurves or Compat.